 Semen is the fluid produced via the urethra when a man ejaculates.
-It contains millions of sperm that make women pregnant.
-The composition of seminal fluid is one of the most asked questions on sexual health forums.
-Many people wonder what is in human ejaculate.
+It contains millions of sperm.
+One of the most asked questions on sexual health forums is about the composition of seminal fluid.
+Many people wonder what is in the human ejaculate.

 Well, let’s start by stating the obvious – the color of cum.
 Semen is mostly grey-whitish in color.
 The color of your load may change with age, medication, diet and infection with sexually transmitted diseases (STDs).
 Cum can have red, brown, green or yellowish color.